What is Google Search Console?

 - Make sure your pages are mobile-friendly.

 Google now uses the mobile version of a page for indexing and ranking, so it’s imperative that all of your pages are smartphone-friendly.
-Luckily, GSC can help you out with its “Mobile Usability” report feature.
+GSC can help you with its “Mobile Usability” report feature.
 This tells you which pages are mobile unfriendly and what specifically needs to be fixed.